KeithCes/Bringers/Bringers/notes.md

-#  things to do before backend
+# shit to do if bored

--private all vars
+- modulate button (place order, login, accept order, etc)

 # stuff to potentially add later